obonaventure/network-quality-workshop-report/README.txt

    During the final hour of the workshop we gathered statements that group thought were summary statements from the 3 day event.
-We later discarded any that were in contention (listed further below for completeness), resulting in the following list.
+We later discarded any that were in contention (listed further below for completeness).
+For this document, the editor took the original list and divided it into rough categories, applied some suggested edits discussed on the mailing list and further edited for clarity and to provide context.

-   1. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers

-   2. Latency mean and medians are distractions from better measurements

-   3. It is frustrating to only measure network services without simultaneously improving those services

-   4. Round trips Per Minute (RPM) is a useful, consumable metric
+5.1.
+General statements

+   1. Bandwidth is necessary but not alone sufficient

-   5. In many cases, Internet users don't need more bandwidth, but rather need "better bandwidth" - i.e., they need other improvements to connectivity.
+   2. In many cases, Internet users don't need more bandwidth, but rather need "better bandwidth" - i.e., they need other improvements to their connectivity.

+   3. We need both active and passive measurements - passive measurements can provide historical debugging.

-Hardaker                   Expires 11 May 2022                  [Page 7]
+Hardaker                   Expires 13 May 2022                  [Page 7]

 Internet-Draft                    title                    November 2021

+   4. We need passive measurements to be continuous and archivable and queriable - include reliability/connectivity measurements.

+   5. A really meaningful metric for users is whether their application will work properly or fail because of a lack of a network with sufficient characteristics.

+   6. An useful metric for goodness must actually incentive goodness - good metrics should actionable to help drive industries toward improvement.

+   7. A lower latency internet, however achieved would benefit all end users.

+5.2.
+Specific statements about detailed protocols/techniques

+   1. Round trips Per Minute (RPM) is a useful, consumable metric

+   2. We need a usable tool that fills the current gap between network reachability, latency and speed tests.

+   3. End-users that want to be involved in QoS decisions should be able to voice their needs and desires.

+   4. Applications are needed that can perform and report good quality measurements in order to identify insufficient points in network access.

+   5. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly not.

+   6. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers.

+   7. It is clear from developers of interactive applications and from network operators that lower latency is a strong factor in user QoE.
+However, metrics are lacking to support this statement directly.

+5.3.
+Problem statements and concerns

+   1. Latency mean and medians are distractions from better measurements

+   2. It is frustrating to only measure network services without simultaneously improving those services

+Hardaker                   Expires 13 May 2022                  [Page 8]

+Internet-Draft                    title                    November 2021

-   6. Stakeholder incentives aren't aligned for easy wins in this space.
+   3. Stakeholder incentives aren't aligned for easy wins in this space.
 Incentives are needed to motivate improvements in public network access.
 Measurements may be one step toward driving competitive market incentive.

-   7. We need both active and passive measurements - passive measurements can provide historical debugging.

-   8. A really meaning metric for users is whether their application will work properly or fail because of a lack of a network with sufficient characteristics.

-   9. It is clear from developers of interactive applications and from network operators that lower latency is a strong factor in user QoE.
-However, metrics are lacking to support this statement directly.

-   10. An useful metric for goodness must actually incentive goodness - good metrics should actionable to help drive industries toward improvement.

-   11. We need passive measurements to be continuous and archivable and queriable - include reliability/connectivity measurements.

-   12. A lower latency internet, however achieved would benefit all end users.

-   13. We need a usable tool that fills the current gap between network reachability, latency and speed tests.

-   14. Bandwidth is necessary but not alone sufficient

-   15. End-users that want to be involved in QoS decisions should be able to voice their needs and desires.

-   16. Applications are needed that can perform and report good quality measurements in order to identify insufficient points in network access.

-   17. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly not.

-   18. For the future proof networking, measuring ecological impact of measuring material and energy usage is important.
+   4. For future-proof networking, measuring ecological impact of measuring material and energy usage is important.

-Hardaker                   Expires 11 May 2022                  [Page 8]

-Internet-Draft                    title                    November 2021

-   19. We do not have incontrovertible evidence that any one metric (e.g. latency or speed) is more important than others to persuade device vendors to concentrate on any one optimization.
+   5. We do not have incontrovertible evidence that any one metric (e.g. latency or speed) is more important than others to persuade device vendors to concentrate on any one optimization.

+5.4.
+No-consensus reached statements

    Additional statements were recorded that did not have consensus of the group at the time, but we list here for completeness about the